Raise your hand if any of these sound familiar:

 5. Ensure your main meals are well balanced.

-They should include protein, healthy fats and fibre.
+They should include protein, healthy fats and fiber.
 When we consume healthy sources of carbohydrates with plenty of good fat and protein, the glucose from the meal enters our blood slowly, which is what we want.

 6. Eat breakfast!